“There is no place to be bored in a beautiful place as this – Anonymous”

-Places you have to see during a day trip to Sintra Portugal
+Places you have to see during half a day in Sintra

 That said, it is definitely not possible to see all the famous palaces in Sintra if you have limited time like me.
 Then you have to choose among the many options available: